-Is It Against the Law to Pass Another Vehicle By Using the Unpaved Shoulder?
+Is It Illegal to Pass a Left Turning Vehicle By Using the Shoulder of the Road?

 Passing Another Vehicle By Driving Off the Road Onto An Unpaved Shoulder Is Illegal Subject to Exception For Certain Emergency Vehicles and Other Vehicles.
 The Applicable Fine May Be Up to $1,000 Plus Victim Surcharge and Court Costs.
 A Guilty Driver Will Also Receive Three (3) Demerit Points and Possible Insurance Rate Increases.